-- Finely chop enough garlic to measure 1½ teaspoons.
+- Finely chop, press, or grate enough garlic to measure 1½ teaspoons.

-- Remove the grape leaves from the soaking water.
+- Drain the grape leaves.
 Remove any coarse stems; coarsely chop the leaves.

-- Strip the mint and dill leaves from their stems; coarsely chop the leaves.
+- Strip the mint leaves from the stems; coarsely chop the leaves.

 - Juice the lemon.